changqings/cpu-mem-scheduler/README.md

 ## scheduler logical

-- scheduler actively watch pod status and select the node for pod
+- scheduler actively watch pod status and bind to the node
-- watch pod status, found pending pod and scheduler match this scheduler
+- watch pod status, find pending pod which match this scheduler
 - get node cpu and mem metrics, and sum it value, select the little one
 - pod bind to node